-- If they have been helpful during this process, maybe you can pay for a rental truck that they can use to move.
-It’s a small price to pay in their help.
+- When they have been helpful during this process, maybe you can pay for a rental truck that they can use to move.
+It’s a small price to pay for their help.

 - Offer to let them out of their lease with no penalties if they want to go ahead and find a new place.
 It’s the right thing to do.

 - Be sure the tenants understand that they will be notified prior to any appointments to show the home, for any inspections, appraiser visits, etc. If they feel like they have a say in this process they will be more cooperative.

 - Showing a tenant-occupied home is an inconvenience to the family living there.
 Offer to compensate them each time they allow someone to view the home.
 You will have to decide on an amount, but consider paying them $10-$20 every time the home is shown (payable once the house closes).